stadium-software/repeater-childgrids/Readme.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## RepeaterChildDataGrid Global Script
+This is the main script necessary to create the tabular view of the Repeater

 1. Create a Global Script called "RepeaterChildDataGrid"
 2. Add the input parameters below to the Global Script
    1. Data